fluid-project/trivet/README.md

    };
    ```

-3. Remove the localized index pages for the collection.
-In the case of posts, the configuration file creates indexes
+3. Remove localization of the index pages for the collection.
+In the case of posts, the [configuration file](eleventy.config.js)
-   of posts in each language:
+   creates indexes of posts in each language:

    ```js
    // Custom collections